makersacademy/mechacoach/INSTRUCTIONS.md

 3. Upload the pair assignments to Mechacoach.
 Go to http://mechacoach.herokuapp.com/pairs/load and enter the cohort name **(must match the cohort Slack channel name)** and the pair assignments file (made in step 2) to upload.

 4. Create a notification schedule in the [pair assignment Google Calendar](https://www.google.com/calendar/embed?src=makersacademy.com_evddbhj972183cdquke82v10o0%40group.calendar.google.com&ctz=Europe/London).
 Use a recurring event(s) to generate the schedule (you can delete exceptions for bank holidays etc.).
+    - **IMPORTANT**
-The event summary must be the exact cohort Slack channel name.
+      - The event summary must be the exact cohort Slack channel name.
+      - The event description must be the exact Slack team name.

-Zapier tracks the Google Calendar.
-Fifteen minutes before each calendar event, Zapier makes a POST request to `/pairs/release`.
+Zapier looks at the Google Calendar every 5mins.
+Roughly fifteen minutes before each calendar event, Zapier makes a POST request to `/pairs/release` with parameters taken from the event summary & description.
 This posts the next pair assignments in the sequence to the cohort Slack channel.

 Once all of the pair assignments have been exhausted, Mechacoach will cycle back to the first.